Kaneaug/Pop_Mapping_OR_DV/README.md

 Data Visualization project that maps the population density for the state of Oregon.
 Project contains a 3d interactive map and highresolution png that can be used for business intelligence, demographic scouting and marketing projects.
-Built using the reyshader package.
+Built using the reyshader package and the Kontur PD Dataset.

 ![plot_for_git](https://user-images.githubusercontent.com/114702251/217958315-d428fb2d-bfe1-473a-8917-bec1d0b37813.png)